Abortion is essential healthcare

 Abortion is essential health care, and that is how we should talk about it—as a public health issue.
 An abortion is a common, necessary health procedure and we need to remind people of that.
-Criminalizing abortion does not stop abortions from happening, it just makes abortion less safe.
-People will still find a way to get an abortion—it’s just a question of whether they can receive a safe abortion or not.
+Criminalizing abortion does not stop abortions from happening.
+It just makes abortion less safe.
+People will still find a way to get an abortion—it’s just a question of whether or not they can receive a safe abortion.
 Lives are on the line and medical professionals should be able to do their jobs and provide everyone with essential healthcare.
-This election, vote for reproductive freedom.
-Vote for a person’s right to choose.
-Vote for bodily autonomy.
-Vote for the right to an abortion!
+That’s why we need to continue to fight for and support reproductive freedom, bodily autonomy, and a person’s right to choose.

 The global need for safe abortions